singular-gpispace/pfd-parallel/README.md

 # PBS/Torque: export GSPC_NODEFILE_FOR_TESTS="${PBS_NODEFILE}"

 ctest --output-on-failure                                         \
-      --tests-regex share_selftest
+      -j $(nproc)

 ```

-Some of these tests take a long time, and there are 286 tests in the suite at
+Some of these tests take a long time (811 seconds on Intel i7), and there are
-the time of writing this document.
+294 tests in the suite at the time of writing this document.

 ## Singular